James Douglas (businessman): Initial career – ministry

 James Douglas initially chose a different career from his father, studying to become a minister in the Presbyterian Church.
-He studied at Queen’s College, Kingston from 1856-1858, and later at the University of Edinburgh.
+He studied at Queen's College, Kingston, from 1856-1858, and later at the University of Edinburgh.
 By the end of his studies, however, Douglas had second thoughts: "When therefore I was licensed to teach, my faith in Christ was stronger but my faith in denominational Christianity was so weak that I could not sign the Confession of Faith and therefore was never ordained."
 He was granted a licence to preach, but never became an ordained minister.
 This secularism remained with Douglas all his life.
-He was primarily responsible for making Queen’s into a non-denominational University when he served as Chancellor in 1912.
+He was primarily responsible for making Queen's into a non-denominational University when he served as Chancellor in 1912.

 Second career – medicine

 In the 1860s, Douglas helped his father at the Beauport Asylum while studying towards a career in medicine.
 He worked as a librarian at the Literary and Historical Society of Quebec, and later became the youngest president in the history of the Society.
-There, he presented numerous lectures to the Society’s members, the first on Egyptian hieroglyphics and mummies, and later papers on mining and geological issues.
+There, he presented numerous lectures to the Society's members, the first on Egyptian hieroglyphics and mummies, and later papers on mining and geological issues.

 Third career – mining

 This interest in mining and geology eventually supplanted his interest in medicine and Douglas embarked on a third career.
-In the 1860s, his father's financial fiasco investing in the Harvey Hill copper mine, Quebec, Canada, brought to Douglas the opportunity to save the family fortune by finding a way to make the mine profitable (it never was).
-In 1869, Douglas’ scientific experiments with the assistance of Dr. Thomas Sterry Hunt at Université Laval led him to a discovery that was to change his life.
+In the 1860s, his father's financial fiasco investing in the Harvey Hill copper mine, Province of Canada, brought to Douglas the opportunity to save the family fortune by finding a way to make the mine profitable (it never was).
+In 1869, Douglas' scientific experiments with the assistance of Dr. Thomas Sterry Hunt at Université Laval led him to a discovery that was to change his life.
 The Harvey Hill operation failed though their process worked.
 Together, they elaborated a patent for the "Hunt and Douglas" process of extracting copper from its ore.
 Although Douglas had no formal education in chemistry, he was considered competent enough to fill the Chair of Chemistry at his hometown's Morrin College affiliated with McGill University, from 1871 to 1874.
 His evening lectures were among the most popular in the history of the College.